RBUSD Parent Education Opportunities

 -

 Guiding Families Through Complex Systems: School systems can be confusing, especially for busy parents, families who speak more than one language, or those new to programs like IEPs, 504 plans, or college planning.
-Parent education makes these systems easier to understand so families feel confident supporting their children.
+Parent education makes these systems easier to understand, so families feel confident supporting their children.

-May 28, 2026 - Your Child & What’s Next
+Your Child & What’s Next - VIRTUAL